microsoft/vscode-docs/docs/getstarted/settings.md

   // A multiplier to be used on the `deltaX` and `deltaY` of mouse wheel scroll events "editor.mouseWheelScrollSensitivity": 1,

-  // The modifier to be used to add multiple cursors with the mouse.
+  // The modifier to be used to add multiple cursors with the mouse. `ctrlCmd` maps to `Control` on Windows and Linux and to `Command` on OSX.
+The Go To Definition and Open Link mouse gestures will adapt such that they do not conflict with the multicursor modifier.
-  "editor.multicursorModifier": "alt",
+  "editor.multiCursorModifier": "alt",

   // Controls if suggestions should automatically show up while typing "editor.quickSuggestions": {